Afterglow of Your Love

-In March 1969 the Small Faces officially broke up, with Steve Marriott going on to form Humble Pie with Peter Frampton and Greg Ridley.
-Their manager and proprietor of their record label Andrew Loog Oldham quickly released "Afterglow" as a final single without the group's permission.
-Now called "Afterglow of Your Love", this soulful power ballad appeared in a noticeably different, slightly sped-up mix from the version that originally appeared on Ogdens, removing the song's acoustic introduction and adding a longer instrumental coda.
-It was coupled with a contrasting hard rock number on the B-side, which was mis-titled on both cover and label as "Wham Bam Thank You Man" (the song's actual title is "Wham Bam Thank You Mam" - or, even more correctly - "Ma'am").
+In March 1969 the Small Faces officially disbanded, with Steve Marriott going on to form Humble Pie with Peter Frampton and Greg Ridley.
+Andrew Loog Oldham, Small Faces' manager and proprietor of their record label, then rush-released "Afterglow" - a song which by this point was over a year old - as a final 'farewell' single without the group's permission.
+Radically remixed and now called "Afterglow of Your Love", this soulful power ballad was released in a noticeably different, slightly sped-up mix from the version that originally appeared on Ogdens, removing the LP version's acoustic introduction and fading out the recording at a much later point, which in effect added a long instrumental coda.

+The song was coupled with a contrasting hard rock number on the B-side, which was mis-titled on both cover and label as "Wham Bam Thank You Man" (the song's actual title is "Wham Bam Thank You Mam" - or, even more correctly - "Ma'am").
 To this day, some of the less well-researched Small Faces reissues still carry this incorrect title for the song.
-One of the final few tracks the Small Faces completed in late 1968, the hard-rocking sound of "Wham Bam Thank You Ma'am" strongly indicated the musical direction Marriott would continue to pursue with Humble Pie.
-Several "Best of" compilations contain a different, slower version of the song.
-There is also a live version.
-Three years later, David Bowie borrowed the title of the track for a line called out at the climax of his rock high-life anthem Suffragette City.
+One of the final few tracks the Small Faces completed in September 1968, the hard-rocking sound of "Wham Bam Thank You Ma'am" strongly indicated the musical direction Marriott would soon continue to pursue with Humble Pie.
+Several different mixes of this version of the song exist.
+Some "Best of" compilations contain a slower, but clearer mix of the song that highlights certain instruments to create a different, slightly bluesier feel.
+Some initial foreign pressings of the single also mistakenly substituted another, even more markedly different version of the song, which is a completely different, much earlier take from June 1968 that features Nicky Hopkins in place of regular keyboardist Ian McLagan.
+This embryonic version of the song is at a lighter, faster tempo and has completely different lyrics, and it has also been regularly included in various compilations under the title "Me, You And Us Too".

-The single reached No. 36 in the UK Singles Chart.
-The following November, Immediate released a final unauthorised album entitled The Autumn Stone.
-It included many of their hits, including unreleased material and three live tracks recorded at Newcastle City Hall.